khnhar/nlp/README.md

-# Zero-Shot and Attention-Based Offensive Language Detection with Differential Privacy-Enhanced Word Replacement System
+# Offensive and Inappropriate Language Detection with Differential Privacy-Enhanced Word Replacement

 This repository provides the implementation and details of our research on **Zero-Shot and Attention-Based Offensive and Inappropriate Language Detection** combined with a **Differential Privacy-Enhanced Word Replacement System**.